 Avoiding double counting

-The calculation above assumes that your client is also accountable for incentivising the supplier to reduce their Scope 3 emissions, and intentionally double-counts the supplier’s upstream Scope 3 in your client’s Scope 3.
+The calculation above assumes that you're also accountable for incentivising the supplier to reduce their Scope 3 emissions, and intentionally double-counts the supplier’s upstream Scope 3 in your Scope 3.
 This may not be relevant in all cases, and often it will be challenging to get a supplier to share the data required to calculate their Scope 3 emissions, such as an account ledger.

 In that case, you can generate a supplier-specific factor that only incorporates the supplier’s Scope 1-2 emissions: